datalad-handbook/book/docs/usecases/encrypted_annex.rst

    $ cd ..
    $ datalad drop --recursive --what all --dataset derived_data

-Note: in this case our input dataset has two ria siblings, one local (``ria+file://``) and one remote (``ria+ssh``).
+Note: in this case our input dataset has two RIA siblings, one local (``ria+file://``) and one remote (``ria+ssh``).
 Due to this difference, they should be configured with different "cost" for updating data (inspect the output of ``git annex info entrystore-storage``).
+The section :ref:`cloneprio` shows how this can be done.
 So when DataLad gets files as part of ``datalad run``, the local storage will be prioritised, and only the recently added files will be downloaded from the remote storage.
 Subsequent push will bring the local storage up to date, and the process can be repeated.